-- The fees and other compensation the company provides the municipality and the public
+- fees and other compensation the company provides the municipality and the public

-We represented national municipal groups, the Michigan Municipal League and municipal leagues from three other states before the 6th Circuit Federal Court of Appeals in obtaining the most important court decision to date on cable franchise renewals.
-It held that a municipality's decision about what should be in a cable franchise to meet the municipality's future cable related needs must stand if there is any evidence in the record to support it.
+We represented national municipal groups, the Michigan Municipal League and municipal leagues from three other states before the Sixth Circuit federal Court of Appeals in obtaining the most important court decision to date on cable franchise renewals.
+It held that a municipality's decision about what should be in a cable franchise to meet the municipality's future cable-related needs must stand if there is any evidence in the record to support it.
 This case has helped many municipalities achieve their goals in cable franchise renewals.

 Extensive Franchise and Renewal Experience

-We have represented well over one hundred municipalities on cable franchise renewals and franchise transfers.
+We have represented well over 100 municipalities on cable franchise renewals and franchise transfers.
 All were resolved successfully through negotiations.
-Some results from recent franchise transfer and renewal negotiations include the following:
+Results from recent franchise transfer and renewal negotiations include:

-- Franchise fees effectively in the 5.25% to 5.5% range by having the "five percent" federal franchise fee applied to as broad a definition of revenues as is legally possible.
+- franchise fees effectively in the 5.25-5.5 percent range by having the "five percent" federal franchise fee applied to as broad a definition of revenues as is legally possible

-- Improvements for municipal, school and public access channels by having fiber optic feeds from them to the cable company (improves quality of signal).
-Also, adding the ability to broadcast live from remote locations.
+- improvements for municipal, school and public access channels by having fiber optic feeds from them to the cable company (improving quality of signal) and adding the ability to broadcast live from remote locations

-- Increases in funding from the cable company for municipal, school and public access channels of from ten cents to thirty cents per customer per month.
+- increases in funding from the cable company for municipal, school and public access channels of from 10 cents to 30 cents per customer per month

-- The cable company providing at no charge an "I-NET," which is a fiber optic network connecting municipal buildings for video, voice, data and other applications.
+- cable company providing at no charge an "I-NET," a fiber optic network connecting municipal buildings for video, voice, data and other applications

-- Strict customer service provisions with significant liquidated damages if (for example) the cable company does not answer the phone on time.
+- strict customer service provisions with significant liquidated damages, e.g., if the cable company does not answer the phone on time

-- State of the art emergency alert systems where the municipality can use the cable system to instantly notify its residents of emergencies.
+- state of the art alert systems where the municipality can use the cable system to instantly notify its residents of emergencies

-Based on our work representing many municipalities on cable franchise renewals, we have prepared two forms of model cable franchises (a short form model franchise and a long form model franchise) that help "level the playing field" for municipalities and municipal attorneys.
-Our Model Documents page has links with a memo and order form for both of the model franchises, and the table of contents for each, so people can determine which is appropriate for their use.
+Based on our work representing many municipalities on cable franchise renewals, we have prepared two forms of model cable franchises (short form and long form model franchise) that help equalize the playing field for municipalities and municipal attorneys.
+Our Model Documents page has links with a memo and order form for both of the model franchises, including the table of contents for each, so you can determine which is appropriate for your use.